rainmaker1618033/morse_invader/readme.md

 ## Future Enhancements

+- Add space invader type animation to the moving game marker
 - Adjustable dot/dash playback speed for morse code symbols.
 - Use 'S' to show the Target Character, else hide it by displaying '---' instead
 - Three leter mode to generate three random characters in sequence and allow player to enter same three letters before scoring result as hit or miss.
 - International Character Version
-- Add a second marker which moves from start to target char after the 'R' key plays the dot dash sounds.
-The player tries to move their cursor to the target first to win.

 ## Contributing